MJ Melendez Player Props: Royals vs. Braves

 MJ Melendez At The Plate

-- Melendez is hitting .190 with three doubles, a home run and six walks.
+- Melendez has four doubles, a home run and seven walks while batting .196.

+- In 50.0% of his 12 games this season, Melendez has picked up at least one hit.
+He's also had three multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.